-Here is how to get a better use of the external drivers to enhance your performance, reach your goals and improve your life.
+Here is how to better use external drivers to enhance your performance, reach your goals and improve your life.

 The truth is, when we see the “carrot” close in sight, it can make us more determined to get it.

-It’s called immediate gratification, and it ties into a concept in psychology and behavioral economics, known as “hyperbolic discounting.”
-When it comes to human behavior, it’s our tendency to gravitate toward immediate rewards (I’ll take $50 today) vs. benefits expected sometime in the future ($100 in 6 months).
+Regarding human behavior, we tend to gravitate toward immediate rewards (I’ll take $50 today) vs. benefits expected sometime in the future ($100 in 6 months).
 In experiments, people consistently take the “now” option over the choice to have more but later.

 The same applies to motivation—although internal incentives can give us much more in the long run, there is still a level of uncertainty because you often have to play the long game and wait for your passion to pay off, especially financially.
-There is also the question as to whether you can feel truly fulfilled to do things solely for your own gratification, even when no one recognizes your efforts, skills, or accomplishments.
+There is also the question of whether you can feel truly fulfilled by doing things solely for your own gratification, even when no one recognizes your efforts, skills, or accomplishments.

-So, regardless if you are a manager who wants to give your employees a push, or to ask a friend to do you a favor, or even perhaps to make yourself do something you’ve been postponing—pay a compliment.
+If you are a manager who wants to give your employees a push, ask a friend to do you a favor, or even perhaps make yourself do something you’ve been postponing—pay a compliment.

 Of course, if you are always fishing for compliments or give yourself one too many, it may mean that you have a bit of a narcissistic streak running in your personality.
 This, of course, will make you very vulnerable to the Hedonic treadmill trap.

-Alternatively, if you are trying to make others do what you want by playing to their soft side, you may be overstepping in the dangerous territory of Machiavellianism.
+Alternatively, if you are trying to make others do what you want by playing to their soft side, you may be overstepping into the dangerous territory of Machiavellianism.

 3. Show Me the Money

-Or, to put it in Arnold Schwarzenegger words:
+Or, to put it in Arnold Schwarzenegger’s words: